 You’ll even see the first sign of roots developing on a sprig of Stevia sitting in a glass of water after a few days.

 It's a bit harder from seed....

-From seed it can be a bit trickier.
-Following the general rule of thumb, not covering seed any more than twice its diameter and with Stevia seed, having a very fine needle shape, it's best to just press the seed into the surface of your seed raising mix rather than covering it.
+From seed, it can be a bit trickier.
+Following the general rule of thumb, not covering the seed any more than twice its diameter and with Stevia seed, having a very fine needle shape, it's best to just press the seed into the surface of your seed raising mix rather than covering it.

 Keep the humidity (moisture) up on the surface by encasing the tray or pot with a clear plastic bag or cling wrap.

 Germination is quite quick with a very tiny shoot emerging from one end of the needle seed that will head downwards to anchor itself before any leafy growth heads upwards.

 Take great care at this stage as it’s at its most vulnerable until the seedling gains a bit of size and strength with first roots and leaves.